georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 &nbsp;

-Some functions take no input variable, like the previously discussed `ls()` (which just returns a list of variables currently in memory).
-Others take many different inputs, separated by `,`.
+Some functions take no *arguments*, like the previously discussed `ls()` (which just returns a list of variables currently in memory).
+Others take many different *arguments*, separated by `,`s, that modify the output.
 For example, the `sum()` function will output the sum of all input values:

 ~~~